linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 08 Equity markets.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Equity Markets"
+parent_directory: "Modern Financial Markets and Institutions"
+formatted: 2025-12-21 11:15:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+  - equity markets
+  - stock exchanges
+  - share trading
+  - market structure
+secondary_tags:
+  - ordinary shares
+  - preference shares
+  - limited liability
+  - joint stock companies
+  - share valuation
+  - dividend policy
+  - market capitalisation
+  - trading mechanisms
+  - multilateral trading facilities
+  - high frequency trading
+  - clearing and settlement
+  - regulatory frameworks
+  - international exchanges
+  - market microstructure
 cssclasses: academia
-title: Equity markets
-linter-yaml-title-alias: Equity markets
 ---

-# Equity markets
+# Equity Markets

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 This chapter is designed to help you understand the main features of equity capital and the markets on which shares are traded.
-By the end of it the reader should be able to: compare and contrast equity and debt capital, as well as explain the features of preference shares;

-discuss the role and functioning of stock markets; describe and explain the recent innovations leading to more equity trading taking place outside the main exchanges;
+By the end of it the reader should be able to: compare and contrast equity and debt capital, as well as explain the features of preference shares; discuss the role and functioning of stock markets; describe and explain the recent innovations leading to more equity trading taking place outside the main exchanges;

-explain the different markets available to companies on the London Stock Exchange and the way in which shares are traded there;

-■ outline the trends in the ownership of UK shares over the past 50 years.
+explain the different markets available to companies on the London Stock Exchange and the way in which shares are traded there; outline the trends in the ownership of UK shares over the past 50 years.

 Society needs people who are willing to take the risk of total failure of a business enterprise.
 Banks are not willing to accept that risk.
 They strike deals with companies whereby even if the profits are low or a loss is made they are still paid interest and capital.
 Also, they usually require collateral so that if the business plan turns out to be a dud the bank can recoup its money by selling off property or other assets (or, at least most of their money most of the time).
 Holders of other forms of debt capital, such as bonds, take similar low-risk/low-return deals.